Pejo-306/cloud-url-shortener/docs/architecture.md

 ### 2.6 Authentication Providers

-An authentication provider is used to authenticate users acessing protected endpoints.
+An authentication provider is used to authenticate users accessing protected endpoints.
+See [ADR-010](/docs/decisions/ADR-010-authentication-model.md) for details.

 Responsibilities:
 - User identity management